 My primary research interests include soil degradation, contamination, and spatial analysis.
 Prior to my academic career, I spent a number of years as a Geologist cleaning up contamination at industrial sites and superfund sites in Portland, Oregon where I became familiar with a number of environmental policy and remediation issues that affect much of the U.S. This experience spurred the foundations for much of my recent research, which explores how the methods and technologies used to improve the environment result in complex social and environmental outcomes, some for the better, and others for the worse.
 For example, my most recent research investigated how agricultural conservation management programs funded by U.S. farm bill policies actually results in land degradation and increased herbicide use.

 I also do research in a wide variety of other environments, from urban gardens, forests, and remote rural agricultural watersheds.
 I am currently working on a number of projects involving contaminants in soils and their effects on people.
-In one project where I serve as a co-principal investigator on an Antipode grant, I am examining the effects of contaminants in soil and air on homeless populations living in rest areas across the U.S. In another project, I am researching how well soils in bioswales are mitigating contaminants and treating stormwater in cities that have adopted bioswales into their green infrastructure.
 As a researcher interested in how physical spaces are affected by environmental problems, I also incorporate a variety of spatial mapping techniques into my research including GIS, remote sensing, and flying with drones to identify contaminants in soils and plants.
 For some of my recent research, see my UW News article.